ECOMOD-RBINS/website/README.md

 - Create a new folder with the name of your project
 - In the folder, create a new file called `index.qmd`.
 This file should start with a snipped of YAML code (between --- YAML DATA ---).
 Below this, just write some markdown and you are good to go.
 - In the folder, create a new folder called `images` to put the logo of your project or any images or figures you would like to share.
+- If you project is incomplete and you still need to work a bit on it before it is published online, you can add the keyword `draft: true` in the YAML header of your project file.

 ### Add a new activity
 - Go to `/activities/`